Retired number: Other sports

 In Finnish ice hockey, if a player's number is retired, family members can use the retired number if they play for the same organization.
 Timo Nummelin had his number 3 retired by TPS, and later his son, Petteri Nummelin, wore number 3 for the team.

 Following the death of Wouter Weylandt in the 2011 Giro d'Italia cycle race, organizers decided that they would not reassign Weylandt's bib number of 108 in future editions of the race.

 In December 2020, following the death of professional wrestler Jon Huber, who wrestled under the ring name "Mr. Brodie Lee" in the American promotion All Elite Wrestling (AEW), the promotion retired the red strap version of the AEW TNT Championship belt that had been used up to that point in honor of Huber, who was the championship's second title holder; the belt was given to Huber's eldest son.
 A black strap version of the championship is now used.

 In ceremonies before Germany's opening game of EuroBasket 2022 against France on September 2 in Cologne, the German Basketball Federation retired the #14 that Hall of Famer Dirk Nowitzki (Note: Nowitzki was formally inducted in his first year of eligibility in 2023.) had worn for the men's national team.
 Since then, a replica of Nowitzki's jersey has hung from the arena rafters at all Germany men's home games.

 On June 3rd 2019, the Pleasant Valley High School held the Schyler Herman Memorial Soccer Game.
-The varsity goalkeeper's jersey and number, double zero (00), was retired.
-Making her the last Pleasant Valley athlete to wear the number.
+The varsity goalkeeper's jersey and number, double zero (00), was retired, making her the last Pleasant Valley athlete to wear the number.
 Schyler Herman passed from ALL/AML Leukemia on October 31, 2018 at 10:47PM.

 Entertainment

-In 2006, singer-songwriter Billy Joel became the first person outside sport to be awarded a retired number in the history of Madison Square Garden, New York.
+In 2006, singer-songwriter Billy Joel became the first person outside sports to be awarded a retired number in the history of Madison Square Garden, New York.
 The number chosen (12) equalled the number of performances he gave there between January 23 and April 24, which broke the venue's record for the most consecutive sold-out concerts by an artist during the same tour (the previous best of 10 shows was set by Bruce Springsteen in 2000).